 While reading, students will continue to create recaps after each chapter, or after every five chapters, as instructed by the teacher.
 Using Storyboard That’s slideshow feature, it is easy to share and show off chapter recaps as students are creating them.
 Using this to review before a test or quiz is also a great way to reinforce events in a novel.

 After reading, have students compare their completed work with a classmate.
-This makes for an excellent study guide for a test, or you could ask students to complete a writing assignment based on an event from the novel!
+This makes for an excellent study guide for a test, or ask students to complete a writing assignment based on an event from the novel!

 To couple this assignment with a presentation, see our article on how to present a storyboard.